oliver-ricken/twitter_coronavirus/README.md

 <img src=reduced.lang_%23coronavirus_graph.png width=100% />

-Here we see that most of the tweets posted in 2020 that contained `#coronavirus` were written in English, which is hardly surprising considering the Country plot above.
+Here we see that most of the tweets posted in 2020 that contained `#coronavirus` were written in English, which is hardly surprising considering the country plot above.

 Next, I wanted to experiment a bit with multilingual text, and see how the results would change for both plots.
 First, using `visualize.py`, I created a plot that looked for tweets sent with the hashtag `#코로나바이러스` at the country level.
-Note that `#코로나바이러스` is Korean for Coronavirus.
+Note that `#코로나바이러스` is Korean for coronavirus.

 | Top 10 #코로나바이러스 Tweets by Country |
 |-------|